YochevedShapira/api_python/README.md

 The functions in 'DB' file has 2 parts:
-The first one executes queries straight on the database(functions that their name ends with 'db') The second one runs the first one and returns and back data abstractly
+The first one executes queries straight on the database(functions that their name ends with 'db').
+The second one runs the first one and returns and back data abstractly.

 The 'Message' file has a class that defines the 'Message' object ,(I have created him for managing with the data easily)

 The 'test_api' file is a test plan for the 'api'